Helping people to deal with uncertainty is a big part of change management.

 - That’s not to say all decisions are off, of course – if we need to take action, it can be useful to spend a bit of time finding something that we can take a good decision about.

-- Lastly, perhaps it’s time for an uncertainty festival – in a reversal of the first exercise, there are, of course, always things of which we’re not sure: the BBC weather app tells me there’s a 19% chance of rain at 12 today; I’m booked in for a course at the end of February; and I’m planning pizza for tea, but none of those are certain and sure.
+- Lastly, perhaps it’s time for an uncertainty festival – in a reversal of the first exercise, there are, of course, always things of which we’re not sure: my weather app tells me there’s a 19% chance of rain at 12 today; I’m booked in for a course at the end of February; and I’m planning pizza for tea, but none of those are certain and sure.
 If a team’s feeling resilient enough we could go all out to find things that we’re really not sure about to remind us that uncertainty is all around us, and it’s not just the big ugly one we’ve been focussing on.
 The point about this exercise is to remind us that we all deal with a lot of uncertainty all the time.
 So actually, we must be pretty good at living with it already.

 What I am sure of is that these strategies are helping me at the moment, so maybe you’ll find them useful too.
 Get in touch to let me know how it goes.